microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-sixstep-hallsensor/README.md

 <p style='text-align: justify;'>
 This document describes the setup requirements for running the Hall Sensor Based Six Step Commutation of BLDC motor, using MATLAB/Simulink and dsPIC33CK Low Voltage Motor Control (LVMC) Board.

-The algorithm implementation is referenced from the Application Note AN957, “Sensored BLDC Motor Control Using dsPIC Digital Signal Controllers (DSCs)”.</p>
+The algorithm is described in the Application Note AN957, “Sensored BLDC Motor Control Using dsPIC Digital Signal Controllers (DSCs)”.</p>

 ## 2. SUGGESTED DEMONSTRATION REQUIREMENTS
 ### 2.1 MATLAB Model Required for the Demonstration